Medical laboratory scientist: United Kingdom

-In the United Kingdom all clinical scientists and biomedical scientists have had to be registered with the Health & Care Professions Council (HCPC) in order to work unsupervised, to develop through the careers grades of their profession and to use the protected titles of "Clinical Scientist" or "Biomedical Scientist".
-The HCPC registers nearly 200,000 healthcare professionals[3] and while success in an approved degree course from an accredited University is sufficient for all other professions, both clinical scientists and biomedical scientists have post graduate training and no approved degree courses.
+In the United Kingdom all clinical scientists and biomedical scientists have had to be registered with the Health & Care Professions Council (HCPC) in order to work unsupervised, to develop through the careers grades of their profession and to use the protected titles of "clinical scientist" or "biomedical scientist".
+The HCPC registers nearly 200,000 healthcare professionals and while success in an approved degree course from an accredited university is sufficient for all other professions, both clinical scientists and biomedical scientists have post graduate training and no approved degree courses.
 Autonomous assessment of applicants in these two professions with subsequent certification for successful ones, is the only approved UK route to registration for them.

-"Clinical Scientist", just as "Biomedical Scientist", is a protected title under the law (there is a £5000 fine for transgressors who fraudulently use the title without being registered by the state).
+"Clinical scientist", just as "biomedical scientist", is a protected title under the law (there is a £5000 fine for transgressors who fraudulently use the title without being registered by the state).
 The HCPC can strike people off the register for malpractice in just the same way as for doctors with the General Medical Council (GMC).

-Those who are working in "Trainee" positions in the profession are permitted to use the title with an appropriate caveat, for example – "Pre-registration Clinical Scientist", Trainee Clinical Scientist, etc. Alternatively some may use titles specific to the discipline they train in, such as Trainee Clinical Biochemist", "Clinical Immunologist in Training" or " Pre-Registrant Clinical Microbiologist" which is also perfectly acceptable since it is not implying the protected "Clinical Scientist" title of fully qualified and registered practitioners.
-It is against the law to formally work with the title of "Clinical Scientist" without professional registration[4].
+Those who are working in trainee positions in the profession are permitted to use the title with an appropriate caveat, for example "pre-registration clinical scientist", "trainee clinical scientist", etc. Alternatively some may use titles specific to the discipline they train in, such as "trainee clinical biochemist", "clinical immunologist in training" or "pre-registrant clinical microbiologist", which is also acceptable since it is not implying the protected "clinical scientist" title of fully qualified and registered practitioners.
+It is against the law to formally work with the title of "clinical scientist" without professional registration.